One minute

 Running Lazyvim as an Alias

 My sysadmin roots kept me living in default vim inside screen and tmux for years.
-Fortunately as my roles evolved, the world evolved, I have also evolved as an engineer.
+Fortunately as my roles evolved, the world evolved, and I have also evolved as an engineer.
 I needed to level up to a better editor.
-Ever time I tried vscode it killed me, every time I tried to rice vim or neovim myself, it was over my head.
+Every time I tried vscode, it killed me.
+Every time I tried to rice vim or neovim myself, it was over my head.
 I discovered LazyVim and it was the boost I needed.
-I’ve been able to do much more advanced editor things and it’s quite fast.
+I’ve been able to do much more advanced editing tasks and it’s quite fast.

 However, I still wanted to keep my default neovim for when I really wanted to